awsdocs/amazon-route53-docs/doc_source/domain-register.md

 1. Choose **Update**\.

-1. \(Optional\) Delete the hosted zone that Amazon Route 53 created automatically when you registered your domain\.
+1. \(Optional\) Delete the hosted zone that Route 53 created automatically when you registered your domain\.
 This prevents you from being charged for a hosted zone that you aren't using\.

    1. In the navigation pane, choose **Hosted Zones**\.